 Visit Kruger Park

-If you are going to South Africa, then you cannot skip the Kruger Park.
-The Kruger Park is one of the most beautiful and largest safari parks in the world.
+If you are going to South Africa then please do not skip the Kruger Park.
+It is one of the most beautiful and largest safari parks in the world.
 You see grazing wildebeest, chattering elephants and maybe even a troop of sleeping lions.
-On foot or by car, under the guidance of an experienced ranger, you can follow the traces of the past night.
-An experience worth adding to your bucket list.
+On foot or by car, under the guidance of an experienced ranger, you follow the traces of the past night.
+An experience so memorable that it is worth adding to your bucket list.

 The Kruger National Park is home to the BIG 5, another 140 different species of mammals, countless bird species and reptiles.
 The BIG 5 does not refer to the five largest animals, but to five trickiest large wild animals to hunt on foot.
 The BIG 5 consists of the elephant, the rhinoceros, the buffalo, the lion and the leopard.